Experimental Treatment with GLASSIA in Patients With Low A1PI Levels (condition where certain enzymes attack healthy lung tissue)

 a study on Alpha1-antitrypsin Deficiency

-The purpose of the study is 2-fold: (1) to further evaluate the safety and potential immunogenicity of GLASSIA following IV administration via in-line filtration; and, (2) to assess the effects of GLASSIA augmentation therapy on the levels of A1PI and various biomarkers in the epithelial lining fluid (ELF) following intravenous (IV) administration at a dosage of 60 mg/kg Body weight (BW)/week active A1PI protein for 25 weeks in subjects with emphysema due to congenital A1PI deficiency.
+The purpose of the study is 2-fold: (1) to evaluate the safety and potential immunogenicity of GLASSIA following intravenous (IV) administration via in-line filtration; and (2) to assess the effects of GLASSIA augmentation therapy on the levels of A1PI and various biomarkers in the epithelial lining fluid (ELF) following intravenous (IV) administration at a dosage of 60 milligrams per kilogram (mg/kg) Body weight (BW)/week active alpha1-proteinase inhibitor (A1PI) protein for 25 weeks in participants with emphysema due to congenital A1PI deficiency.

 A PHASE 3/4 STUDY TO EVALUATE THE SAFETY, IMMUNOGENICITY, AND EFFECTS ON THE ALPHA1-PROTEINASE INHIBITOR (A1PI) LEVELS IN EPITHELIAL LINING FLUID FOLLOWING GLASSIA THERAPY IN A1PI-DEFICIENT SUBJECTS

 Alpha1-antitrypsin Deficiency Alpha 1-Antitrypsin Deficiency Protease Inhibitors Alpha 1-Antitrypsin GLASSIA